-This gallery shows how our lives have been transformed by information and communication technologies over the last 200 years.
-Recommended for students aged 11 and over.
+Trace how our lives have been transformed by information and communication technologies over the last 200 years.
+Recommended for KS3 upwards.

 Find out about the science of communication and information networks.
 Discover how users, as well as inventors, have influenced new technologies.
 Consider how society has responded to these innovations.